bowiedev/wpe-ssh-deploy/README.md

-# github-action-template
+# wpengine-ssh-deploy

 [![Continuous Integration](https://github.com/ergebnis/github-action-template/workflows/Continuous%20Integration/badge.svg)](https://github.com/ergebnis/github-action-template/actions)
 [![Continuous Deployment](https://github.com/ergebnis/github-action-template/workflows/Continuous%20Deployment/badge.svg)](https://github.com/ergebnis/github-action-template/actions)

 ## What does this action do?

-:bulb: This is a great place for showing what this action does.
+This Action is to deploy your WordPress Code to WP Engine via the SSH Gateway.
+This provides greater optionality in what you can deploy, how you can injest changes and be more complex in your workflow. c

 ## Usage